 NOTE: Before buying a used car, I always like to make sure the vehicle isn´t having any problems that you should be aware of.
 The easiest way to do this is by buying an OBD2 scanner.
 These scanners can easily be plugged into any car you’re interested in, and they’ll give you a rundown of potential problems.

 The fifth generation of the Avalon is arguably still quite young.
 Therefore, not many problems have come up yet related to the parts’ wear-and-tear.
 However, some recalls have been issued, and we´ve outlined these below.
 Overall though, it seems this generation of the Avalon is quite a problem-free car which is a good sign.

 At the beginning of 2020, Toyota recalled Avalon of the same model year because of problems with coolant leaking from the engine.
 This was caused by porosity in the engine castings, which may result in cracks.
 These cracks would then allow coolant to leak internally and externally, increasing the fire risk.
 The engine block was replaced if necessary.

 Fuel Pump Failure

 Toyota recalled the 2019 – 2020 model years of the Avalon because of a failing fuel pump that would cause engine stalling.
-This was a Toyota-wide problem.
+This was a Toyota-wide problem and can occur no matter what fuel you use in your Avalon.
 The low-pressure fuel pump inside the fuel tank would fail, rendering the car useless.
 Changing the fuel pump assembly fixed the problem.

 Automatic Shut-Off Implemented Too Late